 All students need to do is ensure that they have applied for the California College Promise Grant before the end of the school semester and they will be refunded their tuition cost per unit and a portion of their parking permit cost.
 Please remember: the only way to get a refund for a term is to ensure your California College Promise Grant was processed before the end of that term.
 For further general refund questions or information about your refund status, please contact Student Accounts in the Welcome Center.

-Each California College Promise Grant is applied to one school year.
+Each CCPG is applied to one school year.
 The school year begins in the Fall and ends with Summer.
 You don't need to apply each semester, but you do need to reapply every Fall.

 Cabrillo Promise Program (CPP)

-California College Promise Grant (CCPG) is a fee waiver through FAFSA or the CADAA financial aid application.
-CPP is designed for first time college students.
-The Cabrillo Promise Program is a campus based free waiver through Cabrillo College that provides the first two years of tuition to any first-time college student.
-Both CCPG and Cabrillo Promise Program cover the cost of tuition.
-However, the main difference is that CCPG is financial aid through FAFSA or CA Dream Act Application.
-For CPP, federal or state financial aid is awarded first, and if you are not eligible you are considered for the program.
+California College Promise Grant (CCPG) is a fee waiver through FAFSA or CADAA.
+CPP is a campus based free waiver through Cabrillo College that provides the first two years of tuition to first-time college students.
+Both CCPG and CPP cover the cost of tuition ($46per unit).
+The main difference is that CPP requires full time enrollment (12+ units*) and CCPG does not.
+Students cannot receive both CCPG and CPP.